LassoSoft/LassoGuide/lasso_guide_source/server/instance-administration.rst

 Click on the "Settings" button at the top right of the Log Book interface.
 A modal window will appear with a matrix that allows you to select where each type of log message is sent to.
-Make your selections and then click the "Save" button to update Lasso 9 Server's logging settings.
+Make your selections and then click the "Save" button to update the instance's logging settings.

 .. _instance-administration-email: